 Traveling for leisure within the Philipines?
 Some tourist destinations in the country are already open.
 But, to get there, you need to get a negative RT-PCR test result.
 You may have read how expensive it is to get tested but if you are a qualified domestic tourist, you may avail of the P750 RT-PCR test at Philippine Children’s Medical Center (PCMC) subsidized by the Department of Tourism (DOT) and the Tourism Promotions Board (TPB).

-The regular RT-PCR testing rate for walk-in clients at PCMC is P3,577 but the DOT and TPB has a special rate of P1,500 under the PH Travel RT-PCR.
+The regular RT-PCR testing rate for walk-in clients at PCMC is P3,577 but the DOT and TPB have a special rate of P1,500 under the PH Travel RT-PCR.
 If you are approved for the 50% subsidy, you will only pay P750 which you can pay direct to PCMC.
 Please take note that only cash payment is accepted.

 TRAVEL GUIDE CONTENTS